SweetCoffy/Sanic-Kolours/README.md

 # Sanic Kolours
- A cheap recreation of sonic colors that barely resembles the game
+A poorly made attempt to recreate the modern sonic gameplay (kinda)
  ## Controls